Fleece and crop covers

 Product choice

 They are especially useful for covering seeds, transplants and rooted cuttings.
-Fleece-covered crops can be harvested 2 weeks ahead of crops in the open.
+Fleece-covered crops can be harvested two weeks ahead of crops in the open.
 Unlike polythene, fleece can be left on all summer (to exclude pests, for example).
 Fleece can also be double-layered for extra frost protection, and can be used beneath glass or plastic cloches and in cold frames and greenhouses for extra insulation.

 Perforated or ‘aerated’ polythene: Clear polythene with numerous holes cut into the sheet were the first crop cover that provided pest protection.
 Temperatures and humidity can also rise to damaging levels from late spring, but on the other hand they capture more warmth and prompt more growth in early to mid-spring.
+This is plastic-based, so if you can use cloches instead, these are a more sustainable choice.

 Join the RHS